OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Make sure you update the config `weather.apikey` with your generated api key and update `weather.service` to `openweathermap`.

-Currently, the openweathermap API has changed.
-There is a provider in this version called OpenWeatherMapv3 that works with the OneCall V3 API [described here](https://openweathermap.org/api/one-call-3).
+Currently, the openweathermap API has changed, and I don't think that OpenWeatherMap API works anymore (some data is no longer returned by their 2.5 API  There is a provider in this version called [OpenWeatherMapv3](#openweathermapv3-api) that works with the OneCall V3 API [described here](https://openweathermap.org/api/one-call-3).

+### OpenWeatherMapv3 API

+This provides a lot more data, but is set to display only three-hourly forecasts.
+It can do hourly, but will need display format changes to work properly [TODO - portrait mode display?].
+I would recommend using this one rather than trying to fix the 2.5 API as I believe the provider is moving away from it.

 ### Google StaticMaps API